jacksleight/blade-tailor/README.md

     );
 ```

+The remove, replace and reset options are not slot specific, they will apply to all slots.

 You'll need to add any files where you're defining alterations to your Tailwind config's `content` array to ensure the compiler picks up the new classes:

 ```js